Home ➜ Excel Formulas ➜ Add Month to a Date

 Now let’s say you want to subtract months from a date.
 In this case, you just need to use a negative number in the second argument (month).

-In the following example, we have used -6 in the month argument, and we have got the date 10-Jul-21 which is exact 6 months back from the 10-Jan-22.
+In the following example, we have used -6 in the month argument, and we have the date 10-Jul-21 which is exactly 6 months back from 10-Jan-22.